 Then the lighting; well first the fight for whose year it was to plug in the lights, and then the ceremonial plugging in of the lights… it was magical.
 One of my best childhood memories…

 A few years ago my parents decided to step up their Christmas light game and bought some LED lights at the local home improvement store.
-Luckily, we also bought some of these to make our lives easier.
 The LED lights seemed sturdier, they were made of plastic instead of glass, saved more on energy costs and were noticeably brighter, but they lacked the warm glow that incandescent lights give off.
 My parents decided that after it was all said and done, the LED lights were definitely worth the upfront cost of new lights, because they cost less to run over time, use less energy and were less prone to breakage.
 So I’ve laid out this guide to help make your decision to switch to energy saving LED lights this Christmas much easier.

 Features: Faceted lens; highly visible.

 Works best for: Indoor lights, entryway lights, displays where viewers will be in close proximity.

 Features: Mini Faceted lens; brilliant light; nearly indestructible.

 Works best for: Christmas tree lights, wrapping outdoor trees or bushes.

 Features: Brightest; most focused light; amount of light not affected by angle of viewing.